carbon-design-system/carbon-platform/docs/day-to-day-development.md

 This will install the dependencies across _all_ projects in the monorepo.

-## Adding GitHub personal access token for prototype

-The web app prototype uses a GitHub personal access token to fetch data from GitHub.
-To run the
-prototype:

-1. Generate a new token https://github.com/settings/tokens
-1. Select all repo scopes
-1. Copy the `/services/web-app/.env.example` file and rename to `/services/web-app/.env.local`
-1. Add your token to that new `.env.local` file

 ## Adding new project dependencies

 To install a new node module into a project, from the top-level of the repository, run: